marco-jantke/traefik/docs/user-guide/kubernetes.md

 kubectl apply -f https://raw.githubusercontent.com/containous/traefik/master/examples/k8s/ui.yaml
 ```

-Now lets setup an entry in our /etc/hosts file to route `traefik-ui.local`
+Now lets setup an entry in our /etc/hosts file to route `traefik-ui.minikube`
 to our cluster.

 > In production you would want to set up real dns entries.